tianshengs/tianshengs.github.io/projects/twitter_analysis.md

 **a. most popular words**

 The following R code was run to get the most popular 20 words used in all tweets of interest.
+Note that I removed the common stop words ("and", "or") because these words are common but are useless for our analysis purpose.

 ```
+#get the plain tweet texts of all dorian tweets
 dorian$text <- plain_tweets(dorian$text)

 dorianText <- select(dorian,text)